Clustrix implements MySQL compatible binlogs that with the following additional features:

-For most workloads, row-based replication provides better performance than statement-based replication.
+For most workloads, row-based replication (FORMAT ='ROW') provides better performance than statement-based replication.
 If you are unsure what is most appropriate for your environment, contact Clustrix Support.

 To configure binary logging options, issue the ALTER BINLOG command.
 Options for the ALTER BINLOG logfile command are as follows.

 |LOG (db1, db2)||Only log updates to databases db1 and db2|